Xunnel/xunnel/invoice_xunnel/README.rst

 Invoice Xunnel
 ==============

-This app allows you to synchronize your invoices/documents from Xunnel with Odoo
+This app allows you to synchronize your XML documents from the SAT page using Xunnel with Odoo

 **How To Use It**
 -----------------